fidgetech/curriculum/docs/4_react/4_react-with-nosql/AP-4-4-0-16-whiteboard-independent-project-overview.md

 hide_table_of_contents: true
 ---

-In lieu of an independent project this week, you'll prepare for a group whiteboard interview.
-Your instructor will plan out when you will conduct the group whiteboard interview, which could be this week or next depending on the program you are enrolled in and other scheduling concerns.
+In lieu of an independent project this week, you'll prepare for a whiteboard interview.
+Your instructor will plan out when you will conduct the whiteboard interview, which could be this week or next depending on availability and other scheduling concerns.
 Check in with your instructor about the exact schedule, timing, and structure of this event and when your Epicenter submissions are due.

 Your interview will be evaluated on the following objectives: